The Best and Easiest Way to Boost Your Health with Healthier Alternatives To Your Favorite Foods

 19. Dark Chocolate for Milk Chocolate

+Craving chocolate?
 The nutritional value of milk chocolate is minimal compared to dark chocolate.
-It is higher in sugar and can be a potential allergen.
+It is higher in sugars and can be a potential allergen.
 Plus, when consumed in moderation, dark chocolate can benefit your heart, eyes, brain, and more.
 Dark chocolate is rich in antioxidants that can fight free radical damage to your cells.
-So it's healthy while also being a tasty treat!
+So it's healthy while also being a tasty treat for your sweet tooth!

 20. Homemade Baked Goods instead of Store-Bought Snacks

-Store-bought baked goods or snacks contain tons of refined sugar, as well as hidden ingredients for texture and color and longevity for more shelf time.
+Store-bought baked goods or snacks contain tons of refined sugars, as well as a nasty combination of hidden ingredients for texture and color and longevity for more shelf time.
 But when you bake your own treats at home, you know exactly what you're putting in them and can find healthier recipes or substitute for healthier ingredients.
 So more than likely, what you make at home will be a lot better for you than a store-bought option.